RSE-Sheffield/pando-python/episodes/profiling-functions.md

 -->

 The icicle diagram displayed by `snakeviz` represents an aggregate of the call stack during the execution of the profiled code.
-The box which fills the top row represents the the root call, filling the row shows that it occupied 100% of the runtime.
+The box which fills the top row represents the root call, filling the row shows that it occupied 100% of the runtime.
 The second row holds the child methods called from the root, with their widths relative to the proportion of runtime they occupied.
-This continues with each subsequent row, however where a method only occupies 50% of the runtime, it's children can only occupy a maximum of that runtime hence the appearance of "icicles" as each row gets narrower when the overhead of methods with no further children is accounted for.
+This continues with each subsequent row, however where a method only occupies 50% of the runtime, its children can only occupy a maximum of that runtime hence the appearance of "icicles" as each row gets narrower when the overhead of methods with no further children is accounted for.

 By clicking a box within the diagram, it will "zoom" making the selected box the root allowing more detail to be explored.
 The diagram is limited to 10 rows by default ("Depth") and methods with a relatively small proportion of the runtime are hidden ("Cutoff").